In the early 1950’s a group of believers who believed the Word of God, stepped out in faith to form what is known as

 50th Anniversary, Sunday, October 19, 2003

-For over sixty years Christ Community Baptist Tabernacle has sought to fulfill the purpose of the local church which is for the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ as found in Ephesians 4:12.
+For nearly seventy years Christ Community Baptist Tabernacle has sought to fulfill the purpose of the local church which is for the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ as found in Ephesians 4:12.
 It has sought to glorify God by sharing the gospel with the lost, and encouraging believers in their faith to serve Christ.
 Several men have been ordained to the gospel ministry through the discipleship ministry.
 The church supports seventeen missionaries with their ministries around the world.
 Children’s programs such as Sunday school, King’s Kids, Vacation Bible School, and summer camps are used to teach Christ.
 Youth programs such as Sunday school, TRAC Club, Vacation Bible School, and summer and winter camps are used to teach young people to stand strong for Christ….We are thankful to God for allowing us to be stewards of His ministry, and it our prayer that we remain faithful until He comes for us in the clouds.
-Over its more than sixty year history Christ Community Baptist Tabernacle has sought to glorify God by sharing the gospel with the lost, and encouraging believers in their faith to serve Christ.
+Over its more than a nearly seventy year history Christ Community Baptist Tabernacle has sought to glorify God by sharing the gospel with the lost, and encouraging believers in their faith to serve Christ.
 Several men have been ordained to the gospel ministry through the discipleship ministry.
 The church supports seventeen missionaries with their ministries around the world.
 Children’s programs such as Sunday school, King’s Kids, Vacation Bible School, and summer camps are used to teach Christ.
 Youth programs such as Sunday school, TRAC Club, Vacation Bible School, and summer and winter camps are used to teach young people to stand strong for Christ.